 Rolex is a widely known status symbol, with over 700,000 of its timepieces pumped out annually.
 It’s also one of the most counterfeited watch brands out there.
 Rolex watches are one of the most sought-out luxury items in the world.
 As a result, there is a huge market for replica (fake) Rolex watches.

 To help protect yourself from dishonest sellers and imitation merchandise, here are a few detailed examples of how to spot a fake Rolex from a genuine timepiece.

-THE PRICE: If you’re looking at a Rolex and it is being sold for three hundred dollars or less, then it is almost certain to be a fake Rolex.
-The simple truth is that luxurious Rolex watch models are not inexpensive items so if the deal sounds too good to be true, it usually is.
+One of the best indicators between a Rolex replica vs real is its price.
+If you’re looking at a Rolex and it is being sold for three hundred dollars or less, then it is almost certain to be a fake Rolex.
+The simple truth is that luxurious Rolex watch models are not inexpensive items, so if the deal sounds too good to be true, it usually is.
 Be careful.

-LOCATION, LOCATION, LOCATION!
-Just like in real estate “Location.
+Like in real estate, “Location.
 Location.
-Location” is very, very important with watches.
-If you’re buying a Rolex on a side alley or at a local swap meet the chances are a lot higher that this watch is a fake.
-You are much better off buying a watch from a reputable business that has a good reputation.
+Location” is very important with watches.
+If you’re buying a Rolex on a side alley or at a local swap, meet the chances are a lot higher that this watch is a fake.
+You are much better off buying a watch from a reputable business with a good reputation.

 Here is a fun first-look test for you:

 The Rolex cyclops is the magnifying lens above the date window on the face of their watches.
 On a genuine Rolex, the Cyclops is convex and magnifies the date 2.5 times for ease of readability.
 If you notice that the magnification lens is flat and the date isn’t magnified as such, then you are looking at a fake.
-To spot counterfeit watches you need to pay close attention to every detail.
+To spot counterfeit watches, you need to pay close attention to every detail.

-“Fake Rolex watches are generally lighter, whereas a real Rolex is made of high-quality metals, and will weigh significantly more,” William May said.
+“Fake Rolex watches are generally lighter, whereas a real Rolex is made of high-quality metals and will weigh significantly more,” William May said.

 Real vs Fake Rolex Weight

-3. The Serial Number Hallmarks
+The Serial Number Hallmarks

-Taking off the band is relatively simple, you just need a thumb tack with which u can push in the joints holding the band to the watch through the holes on the side of the watch or the bottom of the watch if there are no holes.
-Once you have it open you should examine the engravings with a magnifying glass.
+Taking off the band is relatively simple; you just need a thumbtack with which u can push in the joints holding the band to the watch through the holes on the side of the watch or the bottom of the watch if there are no holes.
+Once you have it open, you should examine the engravings with a magnifying glass.
 They shouldn’t appear sandy or misshapen.
 The serial and model numbers on a genuine Rolex are deep and perfectly marked in solid, very fine lines that will actually glow in the light at an angle like a diamond cut edge.

 The numbers on a fake or replica are typically made up of faint tiny dots due to a lower quality marking process.
-In other cases, these numbers on counterfeit watches will have a sandy-like appearance from being “acid etched” as shown in the photo above on the left.
+In other cases, these numbers on counterfeit watches will have a sandy-like appearance from being “acid etched,” as shown in the photo above on the left.

 Real vs Fake Rolex Stampings

-Replica watches come in different grades and the really low-quality phony ones don’t even bother to put the Rolex name or famous crown logo on the watch.
+Replica watches come in different grades, and the really low-quality phony ones don’t even bother to put the Rolex name or famous crown logo on the watch.
 This, of course, is a dead giveaway that you are dealing with an inauthentic piece.

-5. Movement / Inner Workings
+Movement & Inner Workings

 You need special tools to view this one.
-With special Rolex tools you can unscrew the case back and view the gears and inner workings of the watch.
-Everything should generally be different colors and again everything should be perfect.
-There should be an engraving on the inside of the watch that says something like “Geneva, Switzerland” the metal type and the model number.
+With special Rolex tools, you can unscrew the case back and view the gears and inner workings of the watch.
+Everything should generally be different colors, and again everything should be perfect.
+There should be an engraving on the inside of the watch that says something like “Geneva, Switzerland,” the metal type, and the model number.
 This engraving should be perfect as well.
-View the pictures below to see what the inside should look like.

 The inside of your Rolex should look like this!

-The movement that powers a Rolex is an exercise in master watchmaking skill.
+The movement that powers a Rolex is an exercise in master watchmaking skills.
 A replica watch cannot match the craftsmanship, dedication, precision, and knowledge invested into each genuine caliber bona fide movement will always have “Rolex” engraved on it, which you can only see if you open up the watch.

-Something else to consider is that the majority of the brands watches have mechanical movements, so if you’re looking at a quartz, that could be a red flag since only a very limited quantity of quartz watches throughout their history have been produced.
+Something else to consider is that the majority of the brand’s watches have mechanical movements, so if you’re looking at a quartz, that could be a red flag since only a very limited quantity of quartz watches throughout their history have been produced.

 Everything on a Rolex is made to perfection.
-Without having to open up the watch it is easy to see this from the writing on the dial distinguishing the model and other features.
-With a magnifying glass examine all the lettering on the dial.
-The writing should be convex (outward) and there should be no bubbling.
+Without opening up the watch, it is easy to see this from the writing on the dial distinguishing the model and other features.
+With a magnifying glass, examine all the lettering on the dial.
+The writing should be convex (outward), and there should be no bubbling.
 It should be relatively pristine.

 A Rolex Submariner undergoing a water test

 Rolex wristwatches are built to be waterproof, while forged versions will not withstand a proper water test.
 However, we strongly discourage using a water test if you doubt that the piece is real since it will likely ruin the watch, preventing you from being able to return it.

 A real Rolex will almost never have engraving on the back.
 Engravings on the back almost always mean the watch is a forgery.

-Except for just a few rare instances, like the vintage Rolex Sea Dweller, COMEX, Military watches and some older rare models, Rolex does not engrave the exterior of their casebacks with words, logos, or pictures (a majority of the time).
-If the watch you’re looking at has engravings on the back of the watches case, then chances are you have a fake Rolex or imitation replica watch.
+Except for just a few rare instances, like the vintage Rolex Sea Dweller, COMEX, Military watches, and some older rare models, Rolex does not engrave the exterior of their case backs with words, logos, or pictures (a majority of the time).
+If the watch you’re looking at has engravings on the back of the watch’s case, then chances are you have a fake Rolex or imitation replica watch.

-10. The METAL & Model
+The Metal & Model